-At Falcon Junior we have a strong pastoral team with 2 Mental Health Champions (Mrs Wagstaff and Mrs Wimhurst).
+At Falcon Junior we have a strong pastoral team with 3 Mental Health Champions (Mrs Wagstaff, Miss Buckland and Mrs Wimhurst).

-Mr Walpole and Mrs Wimhurst work in our Nurture Team to support children who may be experiencing emotional difficulties including bereavement, friendship issues, anxieties and difficulties at home.
+Mr Walpole, Miss Hindley and Miss Tilney work in our Nurture Team to support children who may be experiencing emotional difficulties including bereavement, friendship issues, anxieties and difficulties at home.
 We have a dedicated Nurture Room which is a safe place for children to go to.
-Falcon also has two TAs trained as Emotional Literacy Support Assistants (ELSAs) who meet 1 to 1 with children over a period of at least 6 weeks to work on a particular area of difficulty.
+Two members of the Nurture team are trained as Emotional Literacy Support Assistants (ELSAs) who meet 1 to 1 with children over a period of at least 6 weeks to work on a particular area of difficulty and one member of the team is Lego therapy trained.
 We also have a Parent Support Worker who works closely with families within the home setting and is able to signpost them to further support.
+The Family Support Worker works within school every Tuesday afternoon facilitating 1:1 sessions, cafes and workshops for parents.